 Firewall risk assessment reports, penetration testing reports often cite port scanning results demonstrating closed ports.
 A closed port detected within the internal network indicates a security misconfiguration issue that certain specific attack scenarios leverage in the case of a firewall.
 This topic should help understand whether you need to close all the open ports and the context behind open/closed ports.

 What is a port in networking?
 How does it work?

 For instance, email data is sent in chunks, and the recipient computer assembles these packets into a specific format.
 This format is understood by the email program running on the target computer on a particular port number.
-It is also known as email program client (or a service) listening on the specific port number.
+It is also known as an email program client (or a service) listening on a specific port number.

 A port is a communication endpoint.